MaayanFarchi/Damka-WinForms/README.md

 # Damka
--A a basic Damaka Windows desktop application using .NET WinForms

--A OOP architecture that applies segregation between the Classes who manage the logics and data of the game and the Classes who are responsible for the UI and User Interactions.
+-A a basic Damaka Windows desktop application using .NET WinForms with a OOP architecture that applies segregation between the Classes who manage the logics and data of the game and the Classes who are responsible for the UI and User Interactions.

 -The program allows two human players to play against eachother by turns, or for a human player to play against the computer which randomly chooses a move out of